unicefuganda/uSurvey/README.md

         supervisord -c supervisord.conf

-> In supervisord.conf, the configuration under [program:odk-server] is required to serve ODK requests, while the configuration under [program:django-interface-server] is for serving other uSurvey requests.
+> In supervisord.conf, the configuration under [program:odk-server] is required to serve ODK requests, while the configuration under [program:django-interface-server] is for serving other requests.

 ==